Skokoo/ImCurvin/CONTRIBUTING.md

 - If you find a bug or syntax flaw inside "Imcurvin" or "validators", please open a private report or issue if applicable first.

 ---
-*By contributing to ImCurvin', you agree that your code will be licensed under the project's original Apache License 2.0.*
+*By contributing to ImCurvin, you agree that your code will be licensed under the project's original Apache License 2.0.*